cheatham1/SoftwareBook/data_and_simulated_data.md

 One [inverse femtobarn](http://writing-guidelines.web.cern.ch/entries/inverse-femtobarn) corresponds to approximately 100 trillion proton-proton collisions.

 ## Simulated data
-Simulated events, commonly named Monte Carlo (MC), are a key feature for the LHC experiments.
+Simulated data, commonly named Monte Carlo (MC), are a key feature for the LHC experiments.
 These events are simulated using current theoretical models and are used to compare theory with real data.